nachonavarro/Pages/README.md

   }
 ```

-One can also use Pages for dynamic content:
+One can also use Pages with dynamic content:

 ```Swift
   struct Car {